kinley2-glitch/face-detection/README.md

 # Face-Detection-Using-Deep-Learning

-Face detection -- also called facial detection -- is an artificial intelligence (AI) based computer technology used to find and identify human faces in digital images.
-Face detection technology can be applied to various fields -- including security, biometrics, law enforcement, entertainment and personal safety -- to provide surveillance and tracking of people in real time.
+Face detection, also known as facial detection, is a computer technology that uses artificial intelligence (AI) to find and recognize human faces in digital photographs.
+Face detection technology can be used to enable real-time surveillance and tracking of people in a variety of industries, such as security, biometrics, law enforcement, entertainment, and personal safety.

-Face detection has progressed from rudimentary computer vision techniques to advances in machine learning (ML) to increasingly sophisticated artificial neural networks (ANN) and related technologies; the result has been continuous performance improvements.
-It now plays an important role as the first step in many key applications -- including face tracking, face analysis and facial recognition.
-Face detection has a significant effect on how sequential operations will perform in the application.
+Face identification has advanced from simple computer vision approaches to increasingly complex artificial neural networks (ANN) and associated technologies, with the end result being constant performance gains.
+Face tracking, face analysis, and facial recognition are just a few of the significant applications it now serves as the starting point for.
+Sequential operations in the application will function significantly differently depending on face detection.

 ## Steps
 1. Creating a video frame